osmosis-labs/mesh-security/docs/README.md

 #### Byzantine Provider Chain

-The worst case is the provider claims to deposit millions of tokens on one malicious validator, while not actually locking any collateral on it's own chain.
+The worst case is the provider claims to deposit millions of tokens on one malicious validator, while not actually locking any collateral on its own chain.
 This is similar to the case of a hostile community on the provider chain selecting validators against the interest of the community on the consumer chain.